-The Liontrust GF Special Situations Fund returned 8.9% in July.
-The Fund's comparator benchmark, the FTSE All-Share, returned 4.4%.
+The Liontrust Special Situations Fund returned 8.7% in July.
+The FTSE All-Share Index comparator benchmark returned 4.4% and the average return in the IA UK All Companies sector, also a comparator benchmark, was 5.8%.

 Following the worst monthly return of 2022 in June, the UK market bounced back with its best showing so far this year.
 With little change to the main macroeconomic narrative of monetary policy tightening in the face of inflationary pressures, it's hard to pinpoint a reason for the shift.
 Many of last month's key trends reversed: the FTSE 250 (+8.3%) significantly outperformed the FTSE 100 (+4.4%) and industrials (+11.2%) moved from one of the heaviest fallers to July's best-performing sector.